Bobby Robson: England manager

 This was followed by victories over Belgium and Cameroon in the knock-out stages, to set up a semi-final with West Germany.
 England lost the match on a penalty shoot-out, after the score had been tied at 1–1 following extra time.
-Robson said afterwards: "[N]ot a day goes by when [he] does not think about the semi-final and other choices [he] might have made."
-Robson was the second coach, after Alf Ramsey, to take England to a World Cup semi-final, and the first coach to do so on foreign soil, an achievement not equalled until Gareth Southgate's team reached the semi-finals of the 2018 World Cup.
+Robson said afterwards: "Not a day goes by when I do not think about the semi-final against Germany and other choices I might have made" Robson was the second coach, after Alf Ramsey, to take England to a World Cup semi-final, and the first coach to do so on foreign soil, an achievement not equalled until Gareth Southgate's team reached the semi-finals of the 2018 World Cup.

 Robson's final game in charge of England was the third-place play off against hosts Italy, which England lost 2–1.
 He then took on the role as manager of PSV Eindhoven, and Graham Taylor was announced as his successor.